Good Grammar and Bad Manners

 Um, aren’t we all writers here?

 To me, the whole reason for practicing good grammar is to show respect for the craft and for one’s readers.
-Publicly correcting other writers with a berating tone is pretty contrary.
+Publicly correcting other writers with a berating tone is contrary to that spirit.
 Why bother with good grammar if you’re going to run around insulting other people with bad manners?

 The Internet provides anonymity that we’ve never seen before on public forums.
 Most impolite comments, tweets, and emails that I’ve received have definitely been anonymous.
 So, I get the feeling these people know they’re being rude.